Vasu77df/v1000-AMD-AWS-Yocto-Image/README.md

-# Building linux image using yocto for [AMD Ryzen Emebedded v1000 Series]() SoCs with AWS SDKs, clients and software baked in.
+# Building a Linux image using Yocto for [AMD Ryzen Emebedded v1000 Series]() SoCs with AWS SDKs, clients and software baked in.

 This guide outlines the steps involved to build a linux distribution using Yocto for AMD Ryzen Embedded v1000 Series SoCs with AWS SDKs, services, and software from the [meta-aws](https://github.com/aws4embeddedlinux/meta-aws) layer.